phelipetls/blog/content/posts/using-storybook-and-msw-in-react-native/index.md

 # Porting `msw-storybook-addon` to React Native

-A decorator is simply a function that does something before rendering the storybok, which is a React component.
+A decorator is simply a function that does something before rendering the story, which is a React component.

-Here's what we need to do before rendering the story:
+Here is what we need to do:

 * Initialize the MSW server.
 * Clean it up, which means to reset old request handlers.